DavidLivingstoneHini/disney-hotstar-clone/README.md

 ## Installation

-need to install git and npm in system
+need to install git and npm in your system

 ```
 git clone https://github.com/DavidLivingstoneHini/disney-hotstar-clone.git